ajavamind/A3DCamera/docs/PhotoBooth.md

 ## itCamera Android App
 This is the app that sends prompt requests to an AI Image editing cloud service.
+Images sent to the service are reduced in size and set to 6x4 aspect ratio (for the printer).
-The multimodal LLM model used for photo editing is Google "gemini-3.1-flash-image-preview".
+The multimodal LLM model used for photo editing is Google "gemini-3.1-flash-image-preview" a paid service.
 This app is a work in progress and is not available as open source.

+AI editing is also configured by a command in the A3dCamera app.

 The app uses the touch screen.